+Our Midstream Strategy is available in Separately Managed Accounts (SMAs) and in RMLPX, our publicly-listed mutual fund.
 With low levels of economic depreciation (i.e. low required maintenance), we believe that the midstream sector of the energy industry – pipelines, storage assets, processing facilities, to name several types of midstream assets – can offer a differentiated source of income for investors.
 Midstream investments have historically exhibited lower correlation to broad interest rates than other traditional sources of income, such as bonds and utility stocks.

 HELPING OUR INVESTORS FIND UNCOMMON CLARITY IN MIDSTREAM.

 With historically low correlations to the broader market and generally high levels of free cash flow compared to other energy sectors, midstream has plenty of compelling features for potential investors.